-This bill would instead provide that the California Public Records act shall not be construed to require the disclosure of the home address and telephone number of applicants that are set forth in applications to carry firearms or of licensees that are set forth in licenses to carry firearms, as specified.
+This bill would instead provide that the California Public Records Act shall not be construed to require the disclosure of the names, home addresses, and telephone numbers of applicants that are set forth in applications to carry firearms or of licensees that are set forth in licenses to carry firearms, as specified.
 Because this bill would increase the duties of county sheriffs and the chiefs or other heads of police departments that issue firearms license applications, this bill would impose a state-mandated local program.